rafael-g-depaulo/obsidian-vault/RPG/R20/Spells/Spell Descriptions/Eldritch Blast.md

 - **Alvo:** 1 criatura
 - **Duração:** instantânea.

 A beam of crackling energy streaks toward a creature within range.
 Make a ranged spell attack against the target.
-On a hit, the target takes 1d10 force damage.
+On a hit, the target takes 1d10 radiant damage.

 - **+1 PM:** +2sqr alcance.
 - **+2 PM:** você lança +1 raio contra mais um alvo a sua escolha